 Audits help organisations to understand and meet their data protection obligations.
 The audit will check the effectives controls in place and look at your policies and procedures applicable to the organisation.

 Our lawyers can conduct a full compliance privacy health check of your business including a review of any technical and organisational measures employed, providing clear and practical recommendations.

 Privacy documentation demonstrates a commitment to information protection, building trust with customers and guides employers on how to handle information.
 As privacy threats and identity theft increases having privacy documentation in place will protect and distinguish an organisation in the competitive space.

 Our team can provide a full suite of data protection documentation including privacy statements, cookie use policies, internal policies and procedures, data sharing and processing agreements.

 The UK GDPR requires all organisations to report certain personal data breaches to the ICO within 72 hours of becoming aware of the breach.
 Data breaches includes anything that affects confidentiality, integrity or availability.

 The ICO ask organisations to ensure they have robust breach detection, investigation and internal reporting procedures in place to help with decision-making about whether or not you need to notify the relevant supervisory authority or the affected individuals, or both.

-Our data protection team can offer a reassuring hand providing advice in the event of a data breach or investigation by the ICO and guide you through the process.
+Our team can offer a reassuring hand providing advice in the event of a data breach or investigation by the ICO and guide you through the process.